 In 2015, almost 200 people from over 30 groups and organisations worked together to craft the proposal to CERA to develop this site.

-In the past year since this proposal was approved we’ve built an amazing team to bring this project to fruition.
+In the past few years since this proposal was approved, we’ve built an amazing team to bring this project to fruition.
 Each Wednesday landscape and building architects, engineers, permaculturists, composting toilet fanatics, project managers, construction companies and community activists come together to progress this vision.

-The project has received over $365,000 in public donations and grant funding to date.
-Now we’re firming up final details and getting ready to start construction of the first phase!
+The project has received over $1,000,000 in public donations and grant funding to date.
+Now we’re firming up final details and getting ready to start construction of the second phase!